DavidPratten/jetisu/README.md

 Jetisu is understood to be the first implementation of intensionally defined relations.
 If you are aware of an earlier implementation, please raise an issue.

 ## Querying Rules As Code
-The examples are chosen to illustrate the benefits (and/or challenges) of using intensionally defined relations to model rules as code.
+The examples are chosen to illustrate the benefits (and/or challenges) of querying intensionally defined relations to model rules as code.
 - [ACT Conveyance Duty](ACT_Conveyance_Duty.ipynb)
 - [Australian GST](Australian_GST.ipynb)
 - [Birthday Money](Birthday%20Money.ipynb)